 queryCmd aggregating subcommands from the

 Flags are used to modify commands; developers can include them in a

 flags.go file with their CLI.
-Users can explicitly include them in commands or pre-configure them by entering a command in the format
+Users can explicitly include them in commands or pre-configure them by inside their

 --node to connect to and